DavideMarietti/PHP_Exam/README.md

 Repository for the PHP exam.

 **This project is dockerized**, to use it:
-1) Clone it (anywhere, **there is no need to place it in the xampp folder** because the PHP web server, the phpMyAdmin service and the MySQL database are going to be inside separated containers),
+1) Clone it (anywhere, **there is no need to place it in the xampp folder**),
 2) Run the Docker engine (*i.e.* open Docker desktop),
 3) Open a terminal inside the serverPHP folder and run `docker-compose up --build`.
-The project is now up and running 😎.
+The project (*i.e.* the PHP web server, the phpMyAdmin service and the MySQL database) is now up and running 😎.

 NOTE:
 * XAMPP is not required to run this project.